mockoon/cli/README.md

     ![Export to a file](/docs/export-to-file.png)

-    > Alternative: You can also right-click on one of the environments and select `Copy to clipboard (JSON)`.
+    > You can also right-click on one of the environments and select `Copy to clipboard (JSON)`.
 You will then have to manually create a file and paste the environment's JSON data.

     ![Export to a file](/docs/export-to-clipboard.png)